TooKennySupreme/DevSuiteSDK/samples/SimpleQT/Linux_ReadMe.txt

 	2. libtbb
 	3. libpython3.3
 	   Note: 1.
 User needs to download and build the python source code for the Ubuntu earlier than 13.04
-	         2. User needs to activate the shared object option and set prefix to /usr (or your path settings) in the python configuration
+	         2. User needs to activate the shared object option and set prefix to /usr (or your path settings) in the python configuration.
 	            (e.g. ./configure --enable-shared --prefix=/usr)

 - Required shared object files (from Aptina):
 	1. libapbase.so
 	2. libmidlib2.so

-- To build SimpleQt in Linux: Use Qt Creator and open the SimpleQt.pro file then build all.
+- To build SimpleQt in Linux: Use Qt Creator and open the SimpleQt.pro file then "Build All".
-  The two .so files required are:
+  The two .so files required for 64-bit Linux are:
         /DevSuite/libraries/midlib2/gccRelease/libmidlib2.so and
         /DevSuite/libraries/apbase/gccRelease/libapbase.so
 		(In Github: /DevSuiteSDK/lib/linux/x64/libmidlib2.so and